Why Do German Shepherds Whine? 7 Reasons & How to Stop It

 4. The Dog Is Happy to See You

-However, if the whining is excessive or your German Shepherd suffers from separation anxiety, you should wait for the dog to calm down before you greet him, as you don’t want it to become a habit.
+However, if the whining is excessive or your German Shepherd suffers from separation anxiety, you should wait for the dog to calm down before you greet them, as you don’t want it to become a habit.

 5. Your Dog Is Sick or in Pain